cviedmai/queue-client-ruby/readme.md

     queue_service.delete('gaia_applications')

 ## Routing
-By default, all the messages will be routed under the `resources.#` route, e.g. `resources.videos.create`.
-It is possible to modify this route:
+By default, all the messages will be routed under `resources.RESOURCE_NAME.ACTION`, e.g. `resources.videos.create`.It is possible to modify the root of the route.

-    queue_service.route('services.gaia')
-    queue_service.create_message(:application, '12a')

-This will create a new message under the route `services.gaia.application.create`.

     queue_service.route('delayed_jobs.subbing')
     queue_service.create_message(:compile, '3v')

+This commands will create a message under the route `delayed_jobs.subbing.compile.create`.

+On the other hand, by default subscriptions are routed via `resources.RESOURCE_NAME.#`, e.g. `resources.videos.#`.

+    queue_service.route('services.gaia')
+    queue_service.subscribe('gaia-consumer', [users, apps])

-This other example will create a message under the route `delayed_jobs.subbing.compile.create`. *Note* that the part `resource.action` is always there, changing the routing only affects the root of the path.
+This will create a new queue called `gaia-consumer` that is subscribed to `services.gaia.apps.#`.

+*Note* that the part `.resource.action` is always present in both examples, changing the route only affects the root of it.

 #Messages
 ## Writing